How to shoplift books

 As lullabies imprinted in our head, Horvitz deploys art as both object of contemplation and as viral or systemic tool to effect change on a personal scale.
 David Horvitz makes fictions that insert themselves surreptitiously into the real.
 Shifting seamlessly pebbles often possess a naturally frosted finish.

-Stiftung Kunstfonds, das NEUSTART KULTUR-Programm and Senate Department for Culture and Europe.
+- Funded by Stiftung Kunstfonds, das NEUSTART KULTUR-Programm and Senate Department for Culture and Europe.